meroton/docs/blog/2026-08-13-updates-to-bb-deployments.md

 ### ZSTD compression

-Adds support for [in-transit ZSTD compression in the gRPC ByteStream layer](https://github.com/buildbarn/bb-storage/commit/da77bb647e8fd10666c3da6e8d3133e4bdba2a30) (Jul 15, 2025), used by the CAS.
+Support has been added for [in-transit ZSTD compression in the gRPC ByteStream layer](https://github.com/buildbarn/bb-storage/commit/da77bb647e8fd10666c3da6e8d3133e4bdba2a30) (Jul 15, 2025), used by the CAS.
 This feature is a pre-requisite for supporting compressed bb_clientd.
 [A pool of decoders and encoders can be configured with an optional upper bound of instances](https://github.com/buildbarn/bb-storage/commit/f48c18e95728c9274d06d52d9c41120fd9e34b48) (Mar 12, 2026).